Diva (Annie Lennox album)

-Background and reception
+Background and recording

 Following the informal dissolution of Eurythmics in 1990, Lennox took some time away from the music industry, during which she gave birth to her eldest daughter.
 She commenced working on her first solo album in 1991 with producer Stephen Lipson.
 Though she had been accustomed to co-writing material with Dave Stewart during her years with Eurythmics, eight of the ten tracks on Diva were written solely by Lennox herself, with two tracks being co-written by her.
+In a 1992 interview with BBC, Lennox claimed she had "two years when I didn't do anything", and confirmed that during that period she was doubtful as to whether she should write and solo album or not.
+She highlighted that after much deliberation, "it all came back to you are supposed to write songs", claiming that when she writes songs "it affirms who I am", citing it being "part of her identify".
 Upon its release, the album debuted at number one on the UK Albums Chart and would eventually yield five hit singles, three of which reached the Top 10 (although they had continued to achieve number one albums, Eurythmics had not scored a UK Top 10 single since 1986).
 Diva was ultimately certified quadruple platinum in the UK, more than any of Eurythmics' studio albums.

 The song "Keep Young and Beautiful" was included on the CD release as a bonus track (the original vinyl album had only ten tracks).
 Another bonus track, "Step by Step", appeared on the Mexican and Japanese editions of the album and was also included as the B-side on the single "Precious".
 The song was later recorded by Whitney Houston for the 1996 film soundtrack The Preacher's Wife and subsequently became a hit single.

 The headdress worn by Lennox on the album's cover (and seen in several of the album's videos) was obtained from the London-based costume company Angels.
 It had been used previously in the James Bond film Octopussy.
+After giving birth to a stillborn son in 1988, Lennox gave birth to her eldest daughter in 1991 while she was working on Diva.
+The song "Money Can't Buy It" touches on the theme of motherhood, with the lyrics "I believe in the power of creation".
+Analysis of the lyrics would suggest that a mother’s love for a child is greater than that of success, fame and money.